anatolyalexei/JayLabs.Owin.OAuthAuthorization.Sample/README.md

 Sample application, using an IIS Owin Host.

 The sample is a simple OWIN Web Api application running in an IIS Host.
-It serves a single file (index.html) that act's as a client.
+It serves a single file (index.html) that act as a client.

 ### Azure AD